 10.5. use only the Interface provided by Paysera for accepting Cards in the E-shop;

-10.6. make sure that employees or representatives of the Merchant are responsible for execution of this Supplement, ICCO rules and their amendments;
+10.6. make sure that employees or representatives of the Merchant are responsible for execution of this Supplement, ICCO Rules and Regulations and their amendments;

-10.7. cooperate with and provide Paysera necessary help in the event of a dispute over Transactions of Card holders in the E-shop;
+10.7. cooperate with and provide Paysera necessary help in the event of a dispute over Transactions of the Cardholders in the E-shop;

 10.8. inform Paysera about any frauds or unauthorised actions related to Cards and execution of liabilities set forth in this Supplement;